CrowdHailer/gen_browser/README.md

 3. A function to send messages, that takes the target address and messages as arguments.
   The message must be serialisable to JSON.
-4. Config from the server, this can be anything including addresses for processes on the backend, such as the global registry process in the examples above.
+4. Config from the server, this can be anything including addresses for processes on the backend, such as the logger process in the examples above.

 *Note:* Receive cannot be called on mailbox that has a custom handler installed.